 In RMsis, Requirements can exist only at the leaf level.
-However, when a Requirement is Indented, the previous requirement becomes it's Parent.
+However, when a Requirement is Indented, the previous requirement becomes it's Container.

 - signifies a collection of Requirements.

 - does not possess many of the Attributes specific to Requirements.

 - can have dependencies and links, but may not reflect the same at the (child) Requirement level.